SolomonM-Kebede/GPR_Exam_Result_Analysis/README.md

 # GPR_Exam_Result_Analysis
-It is a data from Goethe University first semester Winter 2023  GPR exam result.
-The data prepared without showing the identity of the participant, its just only to analayse their results.
+It is data from Goethe University's first semester Winter 2023 GPR exam results.
+The data was prepared without showing the participants' identities; it is just to analyse their results.